sinnie/learn_web_dev/node.md

 ### The Event Loop In a little more detail
 The Node.js event loop runs semi-infinitely under a single thread, and the JavaScript program code running in this thread is executed synchronously.
 When Node.js starts, it initializes the event loop, processes the provided script or drops into the REPL.
 This may make asynchronous API calls, schedule timers, or call `process.nextTick()`.
 It then begins processing the event loop.

 Every call that involves an I/O operation requires a callback to be registered.
 Certain functions and modules, usually written in C/C++, support asynchronous I/O. When asynchronous events are invoked, they are assigned a thread from the thread pool by libuv.
 This allows the program to perform multiple I/O operations in parallel with the main thread.
-When an I/O operation completes, its callback is pushed onto the shared event queue where it will be executed as soon as all other callbacks on that queue are invoked.
+When an I/O operation completes, its callback is pushed onto the event queue where it will be executed as soon as all other callbacks on that queue are invoked.
 In other words, every time a system call takes place, that event will be delegated to the event loop along with a callback function, or listener.
-When a thread in the thread pool completes a task, it informs the main thread, which in turn wakes up and executes the registered callback.
+When a thread in the thread pool completes a task, it is picked up by the main thread, which executes the registered callback.
 The main thread is _not_ tied up and keeps synchronously executing code.
 Since callbacks are handled synchronously on the main thread, long lasting computations and other CPU-bound tasks will block the entire event-loop until completion.

-Below is a digram of a Node.js' event loop.
+Below is a digram of the "components" or of Node.js' event loop.
+Here, each Box represents a "Phase" of the event loop, meaning that the event loop visits each of these in turn and executes code at each stage.
+When Node.js starts, the program initializes the event loop, processes the provided input script (or drops into the REPL) which may make async API calls, schedule timers, or call `process.nextTick()` before processing the event loop.

+Event loop's order of operations:
 ```
         +---------------------+
   +---> |       Timers        |